TheCamer1/GraphTraversalAlgorithms/README.md

 # GraphTraversalAlgorithms
-This is a collections of algorithms for analysing graphs.
+This is a collections of algorithms for analysing graphs, with a description and runtime provided in the analysis.

 ## getShortestPath
 The method used to find the shortest path was Dijkstra’s algorithm implemented for a directed unweighted graph.
 This works by finding the unvisited adjacent nodes which are at a minimum distance from the start point and working through the graph until a minimum path is found to the finish point.
 The number of links in the path is returned.